lowRISC/opentitan/doc/ug/rust_for_c.md

 *   Every `unsafe fn` should declare, in documentation, what invariants it assumes that the caller will uphold, and what state it will leave the machine in.
     For example, `<[T]>::get_unchecked(n)` elides the bounds check for the indexing operation, and it is up to the caller to uphold it instead.
 *   Every time `unsafe` code calls into a non-`unsafe` function, it must ensure that no violated invariants, which could trigger Undefined Behavior, are observable in that safe code.
-    For example, if we have a type that maintains the invariant that `len > 0`, and we temporarily set it to `0` during an `unsafe` block, it must be restored to `> 0` before any safe methods can be called on that type[^128].
+    For example, if we have a type that maintains the invariant that `len > 0`, and we temporarily set it to `0` during an `unsafe` block, it must be restored to `> 0` before any safe methods can be called on that type.
 *   Unsafe code should be kept to the absolute minimum, and wrapped in safe interfaces that assert invariants, either through static type-system guarantees or through runtime checks.
     Every line of unsafe code is a place where the engineering cost of Rust's guarantees are wasted.